 + PRO: Secure and attractive salaries and work packages

-Expats are likely to move to Luanda due to their work as part of a multinational company often involved in the oil or diamond industry.
-Because of this, they already have secured high salaries and so can afford the luxuries available.
+Expats often move to Luanda for work as part of a multinational company most likely involved in the oil or diamond industry.
+Because of this, they already have secured high salaries and can afford the luxuries available.

 - CON: Paperwork, paperwork, paperwork